 In cities, everything is closely connected.
 As cities and urban populations expand across the globe, the problems in cities also tend to multiply.
-That’s the bad news.
 The good news is that solutions can also multiply.
 And fortunately, solutions already exist today that have the potential to meet the demands of urban lifestyles, without exhausting the planet’s ecological capacity.

 So WWF created the One Planet City Challenge (OPCC) to highlight these solutions, and to recognize and reward cities that are busy putting them to use.
 These are cities that aim to provide sustainable housing, transportation, and energy for their residents while simultaneously engaging their citizens and acting as inspirational role models for other cities around the globe.

-The One Planet City Challenge, previously known as the Earth Hour City Challenge, invities cities in participating countries to report ambitious and innovative climate actions, and to demonstrate how they are delivering on the 2015 Paris Agreement on climate change.
+The One Planet City Challenge invities cities in participating countries to report ambitious and innovative climate actions, and to demonstrate how they are delivering on the 2015 Paris Agreement on climate change.
 Data is entered on the carbonn® Climate Registry, and outreach and support is provided to cities in collaboration with ICLEI – Local Governments for Sustainability.
 Final plans and data are then reviewed by an international jury of experts tasked with identifying the most outstanding cities.
-After a process involving a thorough scrutiny of submissions and jury deliberations, national and global winners will be selected and awarded at a global prize ceremony.
+After a process involving a thorough scrutiny of submissions and jury deliberations, national and global winners are selected and awarded at a global prize ceremony.

 An international jury of urban sustainability experts will look for cities that demonstrate inspiring, ambitious and credible climate agendas that reflect how cities contribute to meeting the Paris Agreement goals.
 Joining the coalition of cities committed to the Compact of Mayors, and the Global Covenant of Mayors for Climate and Energy – as well as following up these commitments with action – will be considered a positive attribute in the evaluation procedure.
 Higher ambitions and the impact of corresponding action plans will be particularly favored.
 The thematic focus for this year’s One Planet City Challenge is sustainable transport, and the jury will be paying special attention to cities that present ambitious mobility plans and actions.